digiaonline/docs/guides/common-procedures.md

 ## What to do before you leave for vacation

 Create a Google calendar event that marks the start and end dates of your vacation.
+Also remember to create a vacation response in your email settings.